[WetLeather]

 Making Them:

 Break the chocolate pieces along the score marks and put them in a microwave safe bowl.
-A 2-qt glass baking dish works well.
+A 4 cup glass measuring cup works well.

 Slice the butter up into about 4 hunks and add to the chocolate.